Discovery of the tomb of Tutankhamun

-After Carnarvon's death tensions arose between Carter and the Egyptian government over who should control access to the tomb.
+After Carnarvon's death, tensions arose between Carter and the Egyptian government over who should control access to the tomb.
 In early 1924, Carter stopped work in protest, beginning a dispute that lasted until the end of the year.
 Under the agreement that resolved the dispute, the artefacts from the tomb would not be divided between the government and the dig's sponsors, as was standard practice in previous Egyptological digs, and most of the tomb's contents went to the Egyptian Museum in Cairo.
 In later seasons media attention waned, apart from coverage of the removal of Tutankhamun's mummy from its coffin in 1925.
-The last two chambers of the tomb were cleared from 1926 to 1930, and the last of the burial goods were conserved and shipped to Cairo in 1932.
+The last of the burial goods were conserved and shipped to Cairo in 1932.

-The tomb's discovery did not reveal as much about the history of Tutankhamun's time as Egyptologists had initially hoped, but it did establish the length of his reign and gave clues about the end of the Amarna Period, the era of radical innovation that preceded his reign.
+The tomb's discovery did not reveal as much about the history of Tutankhamun's time as Egyptologists had initially hoped, but it established the length of his reign and gave clues about the end of the Amarna Period, which preceded his reign.
 It was more informative about the material culture of Tutankhamun's time, demonstrating what a complete royal burial was like and providing evidence about the lifestyles of wealthy Egyptians and the behaviour of ancient tomb robbers.
 The interest generated by the find stimulated efforts to train Egyptians in Egyptology.
 Since the discovery, the Egyptian government has capitalised on its enduring fame by using exhibitions of the burial goods for purposes of fundraising and diplomacy, and Tutankhamun has become a symbol of ancient Egypt itself.